keplerlab/fb-bot-framework/README.md

 ## Known Issues

-We don't find any issues as of now, but we'll be glab in case anyone find any issue and update us via email `IndiaStudio-Kepler@sapient.com`
+We don't find any issues as of now, but we'll be glad in case anyone find any issue and update us via email `IndiaStudio-Kepler@sapient.com`

 ## Reaching Out